Off we go, on another doggy adventure! This time, we’re travelling to the beautiful world of dog harnesses and hiking.

 |Kurgo Journey Dog Harness for Running, Walking Harness, and Hiking Harness, Large, Blue||Buy on Amazon|

 Kurgo’s front-range harness looks different from many of the others in this article, but it’s still a powerful option for your outdoor adventures.
-This is a great no pull harness to reduce pulling in your dog.
+This is a great no-pull harness to reduce pulling in your dog.
 There is a normal walking leash attachment at the back (top) and an additional front D-ring leash attachment (chest) for use with a training lead.

 The Kurgo is incredibly strong, designed with strong all-steel nesting buckles like those used by climbers.
-Another example of a dog hiking harness with handles, this can be used for aiding your dog over difficult terrain.
+Another example of a dog hiking harness with handles, this can be used for aiding your dog over steep terrain.